zrLian/EGRec/README.md

 2. Preprocessing: in folder `preprocess`
    1. run `python preprocess_amz.py`.
    2. run `generate_data.py` to generate data .
    3. You can download the prompt we generated from the link and put it in `data/amz/raw_data/`.
-Of course, you can generate prompts based on the paper yourself, but the process will be slower.
+Of course, you can generate prompts based on the paper yourself.

 3. model: in folder `model`